LittleGreyCells/escheme-ooi/README.md

 ## Performance

 The first regression test suite passes!
+Wow!
+That was quick.

-After some initial performance tuning, the speed of the interpreter is now only 20% slower than that of the original.
+After some initial performance tuning, here are some comparisons:

+* speed of the interpreter is 20% slower (than that of the original)
+* executable size is 39% larger
+* SLOC is 23% smaller